 Daniel Arcand studied MFA Fine Art at Goldsmiths College.
 His art practice is an attempt to align the notion of everyday existence, the erasure that is produced within various social relations, and the art spectacle, with a criticism that asks, “How do we configure a system or institution which allows for a notable aesthetics of picture making and an inclusionary development of the art space at the same moment?”

 Jessy Jetpacks studied the Postgraduate Diploma in Fine Art at Royal Academy Schools.
 She works across multiple mediums including virtual reality, music and video.
 Jessy engages with her audience often evoking emotional responses with her use of dark humour.
 Her work has featured in various exhibitions at the Royal Academy of Art.

 Nemo Nonnenmacher studied MA Photography at Royal College of Art.
-His fascination with virtual spaces in the realms of communication and exploration.
-Using this as a starting point, Nemo proposes new politics of the image and its character for the politics of a digital space.
-The artist explores the fetish and the self in this digital world of uncertainty.
+He is fascinated by virtual spaces in the realms of communication and exploration and uses this as a starting point for his artistic practice.
+Nemo proposes new politics of the image and its character for the politics of a digital space.
+The result is an analysis of the fetish and the self in this digital world of uncertainty.